 Work Preferences Explained

-The personal Team Management Profile highlights an individual's major and two related areas of work preferences on the Margerison-McCann Team Management Wheel.
+An individual's Team Management Profile highlights their major and two related areas of work preferences on the Margerison-McCann Team Management Wheel.
 Work preferences are explored in terms of:

 - How an individual prefers to relate to others

 - How an individual gathers and uses information

 - How an individual organizes themselves and others

 Supporter, helper, tolerant; A collector of information; Dislikes being rushed; Knowledgeable; Flexible